oya163/nepali-ner/README.md

 Code to reproduce [Named Entity Recognition for Nepali Language](https://arxiv.org/abs/1908.05828)

 We publicly release Nepali NER Dataset version 1 and version 2.
-We have named this dataset as EBIQUITY as I published this paper/dataset while working in EBIQUITY lab in UMBC.
-They are further splitted into raw and stemmed version.
+We have named this dataset as EBIQUITY as we published this paper/dataset while working in EBIQUITY lab in UMBC.
+They are further divided into raw and stemmed (brute-force approach) version.

 * v1 - IO tagging scheme
 * v2 - BIO tagging scheme with corrections.
 Correction details are stated in README.txt inside the dataset folder. **Recommended to use**